Home Business Rules in Colorado Springs, CO (2026)

 Can I run a business from home in Colorado Springs?

-Yes, Colorado Springs allows home-based businesses.
+Yes, Colorado Springs allows home-based businesses with a permit.

 Can I sell food from my home in Colorado Springs?